SoCXin/web/source/toneboard/UserManual.md

-title: OS-Q Tone Board User Manual
+title: Khadas Tone Board User Manual
 ---

-Thank you for purchasing a OS-Q Tone Board.
+Thank you for purchasing a Khadas Tone Board.
 Now you can easily enjoy Hi-Res Audio at home.
 ![Tone Board Overview](/images/toneboard/ToneboardOverview.jpg)